MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 ## Key design strategies

-Four important guidelines for implementing safe deployment practices are:
+In this article we'll cover four important guidelines to keep in mind when implementing safe deployment practices:

 - All changes to the production workload are inherently risky and must be made with a focus on safety and consistency.